 That’s it!
 The app and its background services will be killed.
 Most of the time this will fix any issues the app was having.
 If not, you can try rebooting the phone as well.

-- › How to Remove an App From the Recent Apps List in Android
+- › How to Split the Screen on Android

 - › Is Discord Down?
 Here’s How to Check (and Fix It)